hyperledger/fabric/docs/source/create_channel/create_channel_test_net.md

 Run the following command to create the channel genesis block for `channel1`:
 ```
-configtxgen -profile TwoOrgsApplicationGenesis -outputBlock ./channel-artifacts/channel1.block -channelID channel1
+configtxgen -profile ChannelUsingRaft -outputBlock ./channel-artifacts/channel1.block -channelID channel1
 ```

-- **`-profile`**: The command uses the `-profile` flag to reference the `TwoOrgsApplicationGenesis:` profile from `configtx.yaml` that is used by the test network to create application channels.
+- **`-profile`**: The command uses the `-profile` flag to reference the `ChannelUsingRaft:` profile from `configtx.yaml` that is used by the test network to create application channels.
 - **`-outputBlock`**: The output of this command is the channel genesis block that is written to `-outputBlock ./channel-artifacts/channel1.block`.
 - **`-channelID`**: The `-channelID` parameter will be the name of the future channel.
 You can specify any name you want for your channel but for illustration purposes in this tutorial we use `channel1`.
 Channel names must be all lowercase, fewer than 250 characters long and match the regular expression ``[a-z][a-z0-9.-]*``.